manuGil/lecture-notes/git-notes.md

     $ cd ~
     # create key
     $ ssh-keygen -t ed25519 -C "your_email@example.com"
-    # save the defualt location and file name: ~/.ssh/id_ed25519
+    # save to the default location and file name: ~/.ssh/id_ed25519
     ```
 * Check the keys have been created